MichaelEvans/octopress/source/_posts/2013-01-15-boot-ubuntu-from-an-sd-card-on-your-macbook-air.markdown

 5. Copy the 'efi' directory onto the root of the 50MB partition created in step 2.
 6. Get back to that trusty terminal `cd /Volumes/partition1/efi/refit` (where 'partition1' is the name of that same parition) followed by `./enable.sh`
 7. Reboot your machine, and press and hold the option key to select a boot device.
 You should see ones for your main HD, the SD card, and the Live CD image.
 Select the Live CD image, and let's get installing.
-8. During installation, you'll want to select the advanced partitionint setup.
+8. During installation, you'll want to select the advanced partitioning setup.
 Select the /dev/sdb3 device (Should match the size of the SD card) for formatting and give them the mount point "/".
 Device for boot loader installation must be also /dev/sdb3 (not /dev/sdb!).
 Ubuntu is going to give you a warning about no swap partition.
 That's alright, you don't need it.
 9. This is going to take a while.
 Seriously, it's not gonna be fast.
 Go get a coffee.
 10. Reboot when the install is complete, and hold option again to select that SD card. *Ta-da*!